 “My trainers have helped me function during lockdown.
 Although running is great for fitness, I am a strong advocate for the strength it has to help with individual’s wellbeing and mental health.
 Running for me is a very important part of my life and I have helped to support and motivate other ladies through running groups for over 5 years.
 This picture shows my trainers and a t-shirt that I designed and had printed for some of them to wear during lockdown.”

 The Covid-19 and Us project aims not just to collect the more obvious things we associate with Covid-19, but also to document the real impact it is having on our daily lives.
-If you’re feeling inspired and would like to share your story or donate photographs, objects, videos – or maybe even a diary of your time in lockdown – you can do so here.
+If you’re feeling inspired and would like to share your story or donate photographs, objects, videos – or maybe even a diary of your time in lockdown.